Bicyclohexyl

-Bicyclohexyl, also known as dicyclohexyl or bicyclohexane, is an organic chemical with the formula C_{12}H_{22} and a molecular mass of 166.303 g mol^{−1}.
-It is a nonvolatile liquid at room temperature, with a boiling point of 227 C. Its structure consists of two cyclohexane rings joined by a single carbon-carbon bond.
+Bicyclohexyl, also known as dicyclohexyl or bicyclohexane, is an organic chemical with the formula C_{12}H_{22}, consisting of two cyclohexane rings joined by a single carbon-carbon bond.
+It is a nonvolatile liquid at room temperature, with a boiling point of 227 C.

 Production

 Carbazole can be denitrogenated by hydrogen to yield bicyclohexyl as the main product.

 When cyclohexane is exposed to radiation, bicyclohexyl is produced among other hydrocarbons.

 Properties

-The molecule is not completely flat, and the two rings are twisted compared to each other.
-Liquid bicyclohexyl contains a mixture of molecules with C_{2} and C_{2h} symmetry termed ee anti, and ee gauche.
-The carbon-carbon bond (pivot) between the rings is 1.55 Å, and the carbon-carbon length in the rings is 1.535 Å and carbon-hydrogen bond length is 1.102 Å. The torsion angle between the rings is 74.9°.
-The C-C-C bond angle ∠ is about 111° and C-C-H angle is 109°.
+In addition to the conformation of each cyclohexane—generally found as a chair—there is conformational variability at the linkage between them.
+Liquid bicyclohexyl contains a mixture of molecules with C_{2h} and C_{2} symmetry, termed ee anti and ee gauche, respectively.
+The link between the two rings has a bond length of 1.55 Å whereas the carbon-carbon length in the rings is around 1.535 Å.

 The speed of sound in bicyclohexyl is 1441.51 m/s, higher than many other hydrocarbons.
 The density is 882.73 kgm^{−1}.
 The isothermal compressibility is 674 TPa^{−1} and isobaric expansivity is 819 K^{−1}.

 When bicyclohexyl is heated to around 427 C it slowly decomposes to cyclohexane and cyclohexene, as the pivot bond joining the two rings is the longest and weakest one.

 Heat of combustion is 1814.8 kcal/mol.